rsps1008/Pixelify-Google-Photos/README.md

 # Pixelify-Google-Photos

+⚠️⚠️ This project is EOL.
+I have entirely stopped using Google Photos.
+Sorry for the inconvenience. ⚠️⚠️

 LSPosed / EdXposed module to add Google Pixel features on Google Photos for any device.
 Tested on EdXposed by [Jim Wu](https://github.com/MlgmXyysd)